 Outside the box, blue elements spill out to the living room in the form of opens shelves and a TV console.
 The details of these elements are more pronounced and their junctions expressed, as opposed to the simple hidden joinery of the kitchen cabinetry.
 Open shelves are supported on black steel frames that are detached from both the walls and floor, in a deliberate gesture to separate the new from the old.

 The second storey features a smaller black box that occupies half the master bedroom, reorganising the space within.
 Black, being the owners’ other preferred colour, would make a strong contrast against the original white walls.
 A walk-in wardrobe and master bathroom were introduced incorporating many of the materials that were used within the blue box.
 Metal frames with wired glass are used extensively as dividers, professing the owners’ love for the industrial palette.
-Outside the black box, the wardrobe double-up as a bedhead orienting the master bed towards the invigorating urban view.
+Outside the black box, the wardrobe doubles up as a bedhead orienting the master bed towards the invigorating urban view.

 A Complete Interior with Two Boxes

 Through the strategy of partial renovation, the designers have created, as they put it, ‘micro-environments’ within the apartment unit.
-The division between old and new are demarcated with the insertion of two boxes, with a bold and consistent use of colour, creating dramatic contrasts and atmospheres.
+The division between old and new is demarcated with the insertion of two boxes, with a bold and consistent use of colour, creating dramatic contrasts and atmospheres.